 My first car looked just like this one.
 The same make, model and colour.
-Although I had leather seats and not those cool tartan ones.
+I called it Kermit, for obvious reasons.

 A welch plug blew after about 4 weeks, which meant an expensive repair job for a 20c part.
 The passenger side door frame leaked so that when it rained you would get soaked (we kept a towel in the car for this reason).
 About 200m away from my house in the morning the car would try to stall, but some tricky clutch work would stop it from happening.
 After a while this became second nature.